LCBC-UiO/noas/doc/usage_quickstart.md

 # Quick Start
 (updated 08.
 March 2021)

 NOAS gives you access to LCBCs inhouse data.
-As an alternative to the NOAS web UI you can work dicrectly with its API or its raw .tsv files.
+As an alternative to the NOAS web UI you can work directly with its API or its raw .tsv files.

 ## 1) Select a project

 First select a project.
-This will determin what data you will see on the next pages.
+This will determine what data you will see on the next pages.

 ### The "All" project